Non-Maturity Shares

 Non-maturity instruments present a unique challenge for NEV simulation modeling because they lack a contractual maturity date, which means their maturity (and average life) are not known and, therefore, must be estimated.
 Generally, an asset or liability instrument is valued using known or estimable cash flows (including a contractual or expected maturity date) based on the present value of all the expected cash flows over the life of the instrument discounted at an appropriate interest rate.
 Therefore, in order to model the intrinsic value of NMS accounts, an NEV model requires a maturity date input.
 This input is based upon management’s assumptions for the implied runoff over the life of the account (known as the decay rate) and its ultimate maturity.1 The most common assumptions for NMS accounts include decay rates, repricing coefficients (beta rates), and projected dividend rates.

 NMS assumptions can either be developed internally by staff or by a third-party service provider.
 Reliance on third parties is common practice and acceptable provided the credit union’s board and management retain ultimate responsibility for approving final assumptions they deem to be reasonable and supportable.
-Management should utilize NMS assumptions that reflect member-specific factors and avoid overreliance on default settings that may be contained as predefined assumptions within off-the-shelf IRR models.
+Management should use NMS assumptions that reflect member-specific factors and avoid overreliance on default settings that may be contained as predefined assumptions within off-the-shelf IRR models.
 Using historical regression to determine estimates of NMS behavior is challenging if the credit union doesn’t possess historical and detailed deposit information.

 Credit unions with limited data and/or staff expertise will have more difficulty developing reasonable and supportable decay rates for NMS accounts.
 Industry averages can provide approximations when data is lacking, but may be inaccurate proxies because they are not uniquely tailored to the credit union’s membership, pricing strategies, market, and experience.
 However, using industry averages is better than arbitrary assumptions, and management can use them as a starting point until they develop adequate data sets.
 Management should consider modeling different decay rates under various rate scenarios and, when appropriate, should consider engaging third parties to assist in determining NMS assumptions.
 Examiners should recognize that, while NMS decay rates are often imprecise, they can be a significant factor in the IRR analysis when coupled with other drivers of NMS valuations.